Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 • Hammock or lounge chairs - if you don't like hammocks, get a few reclining lounge chairs and just "BE".

 • Throw a BBQ for friends & family.
 Invite the neighbors too.
 You can use inexpensive fun summer plates and cups.
-If you want super easy - use paper products, not plastic.

 • Have a pet or child play date in the back yard with a friend or two.